jonathanhowells/sentimentCSV/README.md

 Use:
 -------------
+•Enter the PATH to Stanford Core NLP Library

-Put csv that you want to convert into the '/sentimentCSV' directory.
+•Put csv that you want to convert into the '/sentimentCSV' directory.

-In terminal change working directory to '/sentimentCSV'
+•In terminal change working directory to '/sentimentCSV'

-Run command:
+•Run command:
 python sentimentCSV

-Type file you want to convert
+•Type file you want to convert

-Type filename of the output file
+•Type filename of the output file

-Type the name of the column of which you want to find the sentiment.
+•Type the name of the column of which you want to find the sentiment.